wur3/bing-rewards-bot/README.md

 $ pip3 install -r requirements.txt
 ```

+4. Download chromedriver from https://chromedriver.storage.googleapis.com/index.html?path=2.38/ into the ping-awards directory

-4. Create a "login.txt" file to hold your login username/email and password (at least 2 lines)
+5. Create a "login.txt" file to hold your login username/email and password (at least 2 lines)

   For example, `login.txt`
   ```